Plant DetailShow Menu

 Description

 Choose a location with loose, fertile, well-drained soil in full sun and mulch the soil to help prevent competition from weeds.
-Space cloves 6 to 8 inches apart and 2 to 3 inches deep. in North Carolina plant individual cloves from late October to November, possibly through December in more southern areas, for a May to June harvest time.
+Seperate individual cloves from the bulb and plant 6 to 8 inches apart and 2 to 3 inches deep. in North Carolina plant individual cloves from late October to November, possibly through December in more southern areas, for a May to June harvest time.
 The cloves require at least 4-6 weeks to get established before the ground freezes.
 Cut back on watering before harvest time to prevent bulb rot.
 To increase the size of the bulb, the flower stem (scape) should be removed.
 This delicacy is edible raw or cooked.

 Harvest garlic when about half of the leaves have started turning brown.
 Garlic needs to cure after digging in a warm dry place out of the sun.
 Once the leaves have completely dried you can remove the leaves, roots, and outer wrapping and store in a dry cool area but do not refrigerate.